 If you have been following along with our adventures you know how our first trip to London went, and if you are just joining, It was awful.
 Everything that could go wrong did.
 I truly never thought we would go back.
 I felt like Carrie in the Sex and the City episode when the girls go to LA, they are leaving and she says to the airport or whoever is listening “I get it, I get it, WE ARE LEAVING!”
 So when we decided to go back for New Year I was a bit apprehensive.
 I was also excited though, because My cousin Aaron was there visiting his lovely girlfriend Sara.
 We had not seen Aaron since my mom’s funeral and we had never officially met Sara.
 We were looking forward to it even if it was in London.

-We decided to do London a different way this time, We stayed in a completly different part of the city, and had completly different things planned.
+We decided to do London a different way this time, We stayed in a completely different part of the city and had completely different things planned.
 Once we checked in to the hotel, we took a beat in the lounge; Z with a snack and Rob and I had a drink while we waited for Aaron and Sara to meet us for dinner.
 My boys were very happy because there was a Chipotle near the hotel.
 Our friends arrived and we headed to the bus stop.
 After about 15 minutes of waiting, we realized the bus was not coming.
-In my head I thought, “ok London here we go.”
-Rob suggested we just walk, after all it was only 1.5 km away.
-The walk was absolutely beautuful.
-We strolled along the Thames river, over a beautifully lit bridge, all the while laughing, catching up with Aaron and starting to get to know Sara.
-It was lovely first night.
-As I lay in bed that night I thought to myself, maybe London wasn’t trying to get to us, rather show us a side that we would not have seen on the bus.
+In my head, I thought, “ok London here we go.”
+Rob suggested we just walk, after all, it was only 1.5 km away.
+The walk was absolutely beautiful.
+We strolled along the Thames River, over a beautifully lit bridge, all the while laughing, catching up with Aaron, and starting to get to know Sara.
+It was a lovely first night.
+As I lay in bed that night I thought maybe London wasn’t trying to get to us, but rather show us a side that we would not have seen on the bus.

 After the Museum we stopped for lunch at the Seven Dials Market.
-This place is very cool, especially if you have a group of people.
-There are several different resaturants, like a really cool food court.
+I have been to several food halls and this is one of my favorites.
 We had From the Ashes BBq.
 It was so delicious.
-Rob and I shared a pulled pork sandwhich, that was on a doughnut.
+Rob and I shared a pulled pork sandwich, that was on a doughnut.
 That was strange but also very good.

 After strolling around a bit, we made our way to Dinner at Prezzo.
-If you are catching a performace at the London colliseum its a perfect spot.
-It is right across the street, and the food is good.
+If you are catching a performance at the London Coliseum it’s a perfect spot.
+It is right across the street, and the food was amazing.
 Our new show, however, was across town at the Apollo Victoria Theater so a quick ride on the underground and we were there.
-The performace was incredible.
-Z loved it, In the beggining it was a bit loud for him, so during intermission Rob asked and someone in the sound booth loaned Z a pair of small headphones and he was able to really enjoy the rest of the show.
+The performance was incredible.
+Z loved it, In the beginning, it was a bit loud for him, so during intermission Rob asked and someone in the sound booth loaned Z a pair of small headphones and he was able to really enjoy the rest of the show.

-New Year’s Eve we had made plans to go to Winter Wonderland at Hyde park.
+On New Year’s Eve, we had made plans to go to Winter Wonderland at Hyde Park.
 You had to book a time slot and ours wasn’t until one that afternoon, so we checked and there were more free museums close to the park.
-With my boys every city we visit if there is a science museum we go.
+With my boys every city we visit there is a science museum we go.
 So that is what we did.
 This one was actually my favorite.
 It was more of an air and space museum.
-Defnitely check it out while you are there.
+Definitely check it out while you are there.

 After a quick bite at a nearby pub, we made our way to the Park.
-We knew there were rides and a christmas market, however the size of the Fair took us by surprise.
+We knew there were rides and a Christmas market, however, the size of the Fair took us by surprise.
 It was massive.
-We spent the next few hours riding rides, playing games, ejoying some Aperol Spritz, I know it’s a summer drink, but for some reason it is what hit the spot for all of us, and we kind of had a thing going with the guys at the aperol truck.
+We spent the next few hours riding rides, playing games, and enjoying some Aperol Spritz, I know it’s a summer drink, but for some reason, it is what hit the spot for all of us, and we kind of had a thing going with the guys at the Aperol truck.
 They were 7.50 for one and 13.00 for two so we tried to get three for 15.00.
-It took a few tries but eventually we got three for 13.00 and lots of orange visors.
+It took a few tries but eventually, we got three for 13.00 and lots of orange visors.

-Seriously though, Aaron coaching me to loosen my grip, smile and breathe allowed me to take in some thing that I would have never done.
-It also made me think how many times we miss out on a second chance because we can’t loosen our grip and smile.
+Seriously though, Aaron coaching me to loosen my grip, smile, and breathe allowed me to take in something that I would have never done.
+It also made me think about how many times we miss out on a second chance because we can’t loosen our grip and smile.
 Sadly we said goodbye to Aaron and Sara at Winter Wonderland.
 They truly helped make this trip wonderful.

-Stayed tuned for more adventures of Rob, Z and I…
+Stay tuned for more adventures of Rob, Z, and I…

 “That is what life is about, we do not get redos, but we do get second chances”- Jeffery Fry